- Add a new integration

 Also see our direction page for an overview of our strategy around integrations.

 This guide is a work in progress.
-You’re welcome to ping @gitlab-org/manage/import-and-integrate
+You’re welcome to ping @gitlab-org/foundations/import-and-integrate

 if you need clarification or spot any outdated information.